4709th Air Defense Wing: History

-The stay of the 105th FIS with the wing was brief.
-In July 1952, it moved to McGhee Tyson Municipal Airport, Knoxville, Tennessee, and the next month as areas of responsibility for air defense were realigned, transferred to the 35th Air Division.
-In November, the 118th FIS was returned to the Connecticut ANG and its personnel and equipment handed over to the newly activating 45th FIS.
-A second fighter squadron, the 75th Fighter-Interceptor Squadron, flying Sabres, moved to Suffolk County from Presque Isle AFB, Maine in October and was assigned to the wing, while at Sewart AFB, New York, the 330th Fighter-Interceptor Squadron, flying F-80 Shooting Star aircraft, was activated and assigned to the wing.
+The stay of the 105th Squadron with the wing was brief.
+In July 1952, it moved to McGhee Tyson Airport, Knoxville, Tennessee, and the next month as areas of responsibility for air defense were realigned, and it transferred to the 35th Air Division.
+In November, the 118th Squadron was returned to the Connecticut Air National Guard and its personnel and equipment handed over to the newly activating 45th Fighter-Interceptor Squadron.
+A second fighter squadron, the 75th Fighter-Interceptor Squadron, flying Sabres, moved to Suffolk County from Presque Isle Air Force Base, Maine in October and was assigned to the wing, while at Sewart Air Force Base, New York, the 330th Fighter-Interceptor Squadron, flying Lockheed F-80 Shooting Star aircraft, was activated and assigned to the wing.